Algoritics/file-server/README.md

 ```
 GET http://example.com/7dc73a35-3c76-4670-a4ef-de7376d8cdc9
 ```
-According the example above, the URI should send a file named "file.png".
+According to the example above, the URI should send a file named "file.png".
 If the file does not exists on server, then send a 404 not found error.